Employment of same-sex attracted teachers in schools

 Significance of the Haysell Tennant case

 This particular case is significant in a number of ways.
 First, it represented a successful challenge to teacher dismissals that gave no reason for the decision to terminate a teacher’s employment.
-Second, it exposed the vulnerability of lesbian and gay male teachers, no matter how accomplished they were as teachers, to discrimination to the point of dismissal in schools.
+Second, it exposed the vulnerability of lesbian and gay male teachers to discrimination to the point of dismissal in schools.
 Third, it established a precedent that the Independent Teachers Association should fight such cases on behalf of its members.
 (The unions of nongovernment schoolteachers were often more sympathetic to the actions of employers than those of public school teachers.)
 And fourth, it signalled to church-owned nongovernment schools that they had to manage their teacher employees with more respect.

 The Haysell Tennant case also signalled to the managers and owners of church schools that they needed to be more determined in ensuring that future legislation, especially that concerned with anti-discrimination in the area of employment, specifically exempted them from having to treat the employment of teachers with non-heterosexual identities and orientations in a fair and non-discriminatory manner.
 The decision by the Liberal-National Party federal government in 2019 to confirm such exemptions in a proposed bill concerning religious freedom reflected the success of this determination.
 (See note below.)